-- Members of specific professions such as nurses; health or mental professional; school teachers or other school officials or personnel; social workers; residential or institutional working have additional legal duty to report any knowledge or reasonable care to suspect that a child may be a victim of child abuse, neglect or child sexual abuse to DCS and law enforcement. - School District Child Abuse Coordinator - SCS Office of Security and the Office of Professional Standards
+Members of specific professions such as nurses; health or mental health professionals; school teachers or other school officials or personnel; social workers; residential or institutional workers have an additional legal duty to report any knowledge or reasonable cause to suspect that a child may be a victim of child abuse, neglect or child sexual abuse (hereafter referred to as "child abuse") to DCS and law enforcement.
+Any person who knowingly fails to make a report of child abuse, neglect, or sexual abuse as provided by law commits a Class A misdemeanor.